Brooklyn22code/quick-to-project/README.md

 create: create a project, it will ask for name of project and path of project,

-list: it will gove you every project's name, path and id,
+list: it will give you every project's name, path and id,

 open: it will ask project id, then it will open vscode for this project,